DenzelBraithwaite/Vault-of-Knowledge/glossary.md

 The material I've found is a mixture of:

-- Copilot
+- Google

+- AI e.g. Copilot, Perpelxity, ChatGPT

 - Wikipedia

-- Other various websites

 ---